yhanyi/MALRecommender/README.md

-# MAL Recommendation System
+# MALRecommender

-A mini webscraping and recommendation system to provide anime suggestions from MyAnimeList data.
+A mini webscraping and recommendation system to provide anime/manga suggestions from MyAnimeList data.

 ### Dependencies
 - `beautifulsoup4` for webscraping